 Reiki Helps to Relieve Pain, Fatigue, and Anxiety

-A 2015 study on the effects of distant Reiki on pain and anxiety in cancer patients concluded that a combination of Reiki and regular medical assistance led to lower pain levels and anxiety.
+A 2015 study on the effects of distant Reiki on pain and anxiety in cancer patients concluded that a combination of Reiki and regular medical assistance led to lower pain and stress.

 Another independent study on the effects of Reiki on women who gave birth through cesarean delivery proved that Reiki group members recorded better recovery rates and reduced pain and anxiety.